 Secrets is an essential password manager that stores all confidential information in one safe place.
 Instead of using cookies to keep you signed into your accounts, this app will automatically fill your login information while keeping it protected.
 At the same time, Secrets offers a creative password generator, which easily comes up with unique and secure keys for all your accounts.

-Another excellent feature of these apps — they are both available for a free seven-day trial through Setapp, a platform of 160 apps and utilities to enhance your experience of interacting with your Mac.
 Now that you know how to enable cookies on Mac (as well as disable them) and keep your information secure, you’ll be able to surf the web worry-free.